Fulbright Grant Information Guide

 IIE also conducts, simultaneously with the competition under the Fulbright Program, the competitions for various programs supported by foreign governments and private donors.
 Most grants are awarded for one academic year, although you may submit a proposal for 6 – 9 months in certain circumstances.
 In general, you may apply to only one country; candidates may, under exceptional circumstances, submit projects involving research in more than one country (please refer to the official IIE Fulbright website for details).
 You will be considered for all awards to your country of application that are appropriate to your qualifications and objectives, and for which you are eligible.
 There is a single application for all grants described below:

-- Fulbright Travel Grants: Travel grants are available only to Germany or Hungary.
-Travel grants provide round-trip transportation and are available to supplement an award from a non-IIE source that does not provide funds for travel or to supplement a student's own funds for study.
+- Fulbright Travel Grants: Travel grants are available only to Germany, Hungary, or Italy.
+Travel grants provide round-trip transportation and limited health benefits, and are available to supplement an award from a non-IIE source that does not provide funds for travel or to supplement a student's own funds for study.

 - Foreign and Private Grants: Specific benefits and requirements of grants offered by foreign governments, universities, and private donors are listed in the individual country descriptions on the IIE Fulbright website.